Your Visit

 Guided Tours

-Private group tours can be arranged to suit individual requirements in terms of specialist interest and timing.
-There is a small charge for these tours which can be booked through the Parish Office.
+Private group tours (minimum of 6 visitors) can be arranged to explore St Laurence’s.
+These tours will be led by an experienced guide and will encompass all aspects of the church building including its architecture and history.
+There is a charge of £5 per person for these tours which can be booked through the Parish Office by emailing office@stlaurences.org.uk

 Accessibility